SAP/styleguides/clean-abap/sub-sections/Exceptions.md

 the ABAP Test Cockpit responds with an issue with Very High priority that will prevent transport release in standard system setups.

-Even if we were willing to accept this, `middle_method` would not simply forward `/clean/flexible_exception` if it actually occurred, but trigger a `cx_sy_no_handler` exception which ultimately leads to a dump.
+Even if we were willing to accept these warnings, without redeclaring `/clean/flexible_exception`, `middle_method` would not forward it but trigger a `cx_sy_no_handler` exception which ultimately leads to a dump.